Daham-Mustaf/PostGis-Running-on-Docker_andJava-JDBC/README.md

 PostGIS Setup<br />
 Setting up PostGIS functions will allow to access spatial functions from within PostgreSQL.<br />
+## Docker Introduction <a name="dock"></a>
+Docker is a set of platform as a service (PaaS) products that use OS-level virtualization to deliver software in packages called containers.
+Containers are isolated from one another and bundle their own software, libraries and configuration files; they can communicate with each other through well-defined channels.
+Because all of the containers share the services of a single operating system kernel, they use fewer resources than virtual machines.

+Docker and PostgreSQL:<a name="dp"></a>

 ## PostGIS Instollation: <a name="install"></a>
 Installing under Ubuntu from terminal.